 In their rush, one of their trucks knocked over some garbage cans, and those cans flew right into a pedestrian.
 The boy broke his wrist and sustained other, minor injuries.
 He sued the driver of the truck that harmed him for negligence, arguing that he should have kept a better watch and should have reduced his speed.
 Realizing that he was apparently in the wrong, the driver agreed to settle well before the trial even started.
 They ended the controversy for $400,000.

 A female car driver and a male truck driver collided head-on at a busy intersection in Duluth, Minnesota.
 From the incident, the woman sustained a broken bone in her leg and wrist.
 She sued the driver and the driver’s boss for negligence.

 Her suit alleged that since he was working in the course of employment at the time of the accident, his employer should be liable as well.
-She claimed damages related to medical costs, lost wages, disability, distress, and loss of normal life.
+She claimed damages related to medical costs, lost wages, disability, distress, and loss of ordinary life.

-The defendants complained that she was exaggerating the true extent of her injuries so they went to trial.
+The defendants complained that she was exaggerating the true extent of her injuries, so they went to trial.
 At trial, the jury was convinced that the defendants were at fault but not to the extent that she claimed.
 They awarded her $309,950 across the following categories:

 - Lost Wages:

 Are You Dealing With Serious Fracture Injuries Related to a Truck Crash?